TheWorstCode1337/script-python/README.md

 ***
 - Auto-read messages from all chats
 - Keep online from 08:00 to 23:00 (remove `is_day` check if not needed)
+- Reading personal chat and groups (not bots)
+- Logger

 ## Installation
 ***